akka/akka/akka-docs/rst/scala/persistence.rst

 ----------------------

 A LevelDB instance can also be shared by multiple actor systems (on the same or on different nodes).
-This, for example, allows processors to failover to a backup node and continue using the shared journal instance from the backup node.
+This, for example, allows persistent actors to failover to a backup node and continue using the shared journal instance from the backup node.

 .. warning::